-Store any file in Google Drive by finding the app in your G Suite account, clicking on “+New”, then uploading a folder or file.
+Store any file in Google Drive by finding the app in your Google account, clicking on “+New”, then uploading a folder or file.

 Google Drive also works from your iOS or Android device.
 You are always able to share and store files on your Drive, which maximizes your team’s efficiency.

 So, you may be asking yourself, “What’s next?
-How can I go farther in project management using G Suite?”
+How can I go farther in project management using Google?”
 And the answer is simple:

-- Decide what Google Suite plan is right for you
+- Decide what Google Workspace plan is right for you

 - Decide what Google apps you will need to use within your projects